 Pokémon Gold, Silver and Crystal Version

-It's not all just schoolyard nostalgia, though.
+Still, I don't believe it's entirely down to schoolyard nostalgia.
 There are many things I love about gen 2:

 - The vibes

-- Gold and Silver have different sprites from each other
+- Small touches like Gold and Silver having different sprites from each other

 - The radio, and Pokégear in general